2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+⭐️ Lines added: 321 Lines removed: 70 Net: +251

+⭐️ So approximately 120-130 distinct lines were edited more than once, with the error blocks and the SKIPMENUS loop being the most-rechurned.
+That rework is wasted token/effort churn — most of it from me adding step-error-menu.sh and the SKIPMENUS approaches before settling on the final version.

 🟢 Tried to add unneccesary files again to deploy additional log buckets.
 WHY? just loop over the accounts and call create-bucket.sh.
 Had to walk the agent through that.

 🟢 Log buckets missing.